myinqi/Celona/README.md

 ## known bugs:

-- if you manually modify your Niri config.kdl and then switch theme via Settings Window, your changes will be overwritten with the state from initial loading the bar.
-Solution: befor I can fix it: edit your config.kdl, then logout and log in.
-Your changes will be kept now if you switch theme.
-Anoying but works.
 - sometines (extremlly rare) if you apply now wallpapers the color of your niri borders will not be updated on the fly.
 Solution: switch theme from dark to light and back to trigger matugen.

 ## Credits